ShivaGanapathy/Dermatol/README.md

 # Dermatol
 Dermatol is a multiplatform application that detects signs of skin cancer lesions using bleeding-edge AI technqiues, educates the user about skin cancer, and connects the user to the local dermatology community.
-All of the app's functionality can be detailed in  its app demonstration video here: https://www.youtube.com/watch?v=5XkGRIMXI8I
+All of the app's functionality can be detailed in  its app demonstration video here: https://www.youtube.com/watch?v=5XkGRIMXI8I.
+The app was a collaboration for the Livewell 2020 Livewell App Competition, and was created with team members: Ali (aahmad4 on Github), Nico (nico-jimene on Github), and Aakash (aakosk on Github).
+I was responsible for preprocessing data, training neural networks, and implementing the Machine Learning portion of the application.

 # App Platform